Hammerspoon/hammerspoon/README.md

 });
 ```

-* For more ideas, either look in [the wiki](https://github.com/sdegutis/Phoenix/wiki) or read [the author's config](https://gist.github.com/sdegutis/7756583).
+* For more ideas, read other people's configs [in the wiki](https://github.com/sdegutis/Phoenix/wiki).

 #### Documentation